Bhupalamsaigowri/Menu-bar/README.md

 # Menu-bar
-This is a menu bar website using the html css js
+This is a menu bar website using the html css